-The data for this study is procured from different sources (see Table 1).
-The dependent variable related to the entrepreneurial activity (NER) was derived from the World Bank Entrepreneurship Snapshot dataset which tracks the new entry rate of registered firms with limited liability companies (LLCs) in government authorities (Acs et al., 2008b).
-This index is commonly used in the literature to compare entrepreneurial activity across countries (Acs et al., 2008b; Belitski et al., 2016; Dvouletý, 2018).
-While this measure does not consider other forms of business activities (e.g., sole proprietorship, a partnership, a cooperative, a corporation, or a joint stock company), this study focused on the new entry rate of registered firms since they constitute the most common type of business worldwide.
-This is particularly evident in the case of post-communist economies such as Latvia where LLCs account for 62% of all registered business and 93% of output (Doing Business, 2004, 2018).
-Thus, this measure is useful in accounting for "productive" entrepreneurship as aspiring entrepreneurs tend to register their ventures in order to benefit from the potential advantages of participating in the formal economy (Baumol, 1990; Klapper et al., 2010; Levie and Autio, 2011; Ghura et al., 2017).
-Moreover, the World Bank Entrepreneurship dataset could be more conducive for this study to measure entrepreneurial activity than other measures such as the Global Entrepreneurship Monitor (GEM) data or self-employment.
-This is because it measures new formal firms that, rationally, would be more sensitive to institution barriers, such as complex regulations and corruption (Belitski et al., 2016; Ghura, 2019).
+The data for this study is procured from different sources (Table 1).
+The dependent variable related to the entrepreneurial activity (NER) was derived from the World Bank Entrepreneurship Snapshot dataset which tracks the new entry rate of registered firms with government authorities (Acs et al., 2008b).
+This index is commonly used in the literature to compare entrepreneurial activity across countries (Acs et al., 2008b; Belitski et al., 2016).
+Moreover, it is particularly useful in accounting for "productive" entrepreneurship as aspiring entrepreneurs tend to register their ventures in order to benefit from the potential advantages of participating in the formal economy (Baumol, 1990; Klapper et al., 2010; Levie and Autio, 2011; Ghura et al., 2017).